 The individual child’s work pace is honored and encouraged in the Montessori classroom.

 Traditional classrooms expect all children to work at the same pace.

 Montessori understands that the child’s self-esteem comes from an internal sense of pride in his or her own accomplishments.

 In traditional classrooms, self-esteem is thought to come from external judgment and validation.

 Love of Learning

-Montessori curriculam are intended to appeal to the child’s innate hunger for knowledge.
+Montessori curriculum are intended to appeal to the child’s innate hunger for knowledge.
 Children learn to love learning.

-Traditional curricula focus on standardized test performance and grades.
+Traditional curriculum focus on standardized test performance and grades.
 Children learn because it is mandatory.